temporalio/proposals/all-sdk/autotuning.md

 Docs & education will both need content about what the interface is for, what default implementations are provided & what their limitations are, and how to implement a custom one.

+It would also be very valuable to provide tooing & guidance on how to benchmark the performance of a custom (or one of our) slot supplier implementation.
+We can fairly easily add to omes the ability to run a scenario where workflows & activities use a customizable amount of memory/cpu.
+Users can input values that they feel represent their own activities and workflow, and then see how the slot supplier implementation behaves under those conditions.

 ## Open questions